AMK9978/CarpetWholeSale/README.md

 # CarpetWholeSale
 A carpet wholsale manager android app for sellers and buying system for buyers.
-Created by Mehrnoush Alipour and Amir Muhammad Karimi.
+Created by Amir Muhammad Karimi and Mehrnoush Alipour.